 What does PISA involve?

-Around 21,000 pupils in over 500 UK schools will be taking part in PISA 2018.
-This participation contributes to around half a million pupils in around 80 countries that have also been selected to take part.
-PISA is important as it is used by governments around the world to plan how to improve education.
+Around 4,000 pupils in over 150 Scottish schools and around half a million pupils in in over 80 countries across the world will be selected to take part in PISA 2021.
+PISA is an important study as it is used by governments around the world to plan how to improve education systems in their countries.

 On the day of the study an experienced Test Administrator will visit your child’s school and lead a PISA session during normal school hours.
-During this session, pupils will answer questions on reading, maths and science on a computer.
+During this session, pupils will answer questions on maths, reading and science on a computer.
+In addition, there will be some questions on a new area, called creative thinking.

 They will also answer a questionnaire about their background and attitudes and experiences in school.
-The main focus of these questions will be on reading and their English lessons, or Welsh lessons if they go to a Welsh-medium or bilingual school.
+The main focus of these questions will be on their views about maths and their maths lessons.
 This questionnaire will also ask for some information on homes and families.
 Therefore, it would be useful for pupils to know their parents’ or guardians’ occupations and highest educational qualification.
 Your child will not need to answer any question that they do not feel comfortable with and the Test Administrators will be on-hand to answer any queries they have.

 How will NFER look after my child’s data?